Causal Bandit Over Unknown Graphs: Upper Confidence Bounds With Backdoor Adjustment: The BA-UCB algorithm

-Without any restriction, the choice of the set $S$ can be large especially when the number of nodes $p$ is large.
-Let $M_i$ denote the Markov blanket of a node $X_i$ and $\mathcal N_i$ denote the collection of all subsets of $M_i$.
-Since the parent set $PA_i\subseteq M_i$ always satisfies the backdoor criterion, we can restrict $S\in \mathcal N_i$ in the above minimization to reduce the number of candidate sets.
+Note that $\widehat{\mathcal {B}}_i(t)$ may consist of multiple sets whose confidence intervals cover 0.
+Without any restriction, the number of candidate sets $S$ can be large especially when the number of nodes $p$ is large.
+Let $M_i$ be the regression neighborhood of node $i$, i.e., the support of the regression of $X_i$ on $X_{-i}$, and let $\mathcal N_i$ denote the collection of all subsets of $M_i$.
+For a Gaussian DAG formulated by \eqref{eq:GaussianBN}, the regression neighborhood $M_i$ contains the parents of node $i$.
+Since the parent set $\mathrm{pa}(i)\subseteq M_i$ always satisfies the backdoor criterion, we restrict $S\in \mathcal N_i$ in the minimization~\eqref{eq:backdoor_id} to reduce the number of candidate sets.